Helioviewer-Project/api/management/data/README.md

 # Listing
 Directory Listing

+## get_jp2_info.py
+Parses a given jp2 image and prints out important metadata needed for adding new image sources.

 ## refill.py
 Use this script when data needs to be deleted and re-downloaded.
 This may happen when the upstream images are regenerated.